edlose16b/edlose16b/README.md

 # Hi 👋, my name is Edwin 💙

-I am a mobile enginner with 5+ years of industry experience building  applications.
+I am a mobile engineer with 5+ years of industry experience building  applications.